Ostróda: Geography

-The town lies in the west of the historic Masuria region on the Drwęca river, a right tributary of the Vistula.
+The town lies in the west part of the Masuria region on the Drwęca river, a right tributary of the Vistula.
 Lake Drwęca west of the town is part of the Masurian Lake District.
 Ostróda has become a growing tourist site owing to its relaxing natural surroundings.

 The National road 7 from Gdańsk to Warsaw, part of European route E77, passes through Ostróda.
 The Elbląg Canal connects Ostróda with the Baltic coast.